Private Use Van Insurance

 What if you also want to commute in a private van?

 If you use your private van for commuting to and from a single place of work, you’ll need to select the “social, domestic, pleasure & commuting" option.
-This will insure all the private van driving that comes under the social only category, but will also cover the commute to and from a permanent place of work.
+This will cover all private van driving under the social only category, but will also cover the commute to and from a single permanent place of work.

 Check the usage information on your private van insurance policy documents.

 When you choose a private van insurance with commuting policy, it’s likely that you’ll be spending more time on the road at peak hours.
-This means more risk for your insurer, and usually increases the cost of your personal van insurance policy.
+This means more risk for your insurer, and can often increase the cost of your non commercial van insurance policy.

 What are the other classes of van insurance?